Helping Christians with Porn Addictions

 More frequent pornography viewing diminishes religious service attendance, importance of religious faith, prayer frequency, and perceived closeness to God, while increasing religious doubts.
 These effects hold regardless of gender.
 The effects of viewing pornography on importance of faith, closeness to God, and religious doubts are stronger for teenagers compared to emerging adults.
 In light of the rapidly growing availability and acceptance of pornography for young Americans, our findings suggest that scholars must consider how increasingly pervasive pornography consumption may shape both the religious lives of young adults and also the future landscape of American religion more broadly.

-The more a person becomes drawn into the world of porn, the larger the wedge is inserted between her and God.
+The more a person becomes drawn into the world of porn, the larger the wedge is inserted between him and God.
 And those who know that porn viewing is wrong begin to feel shame.
 Their disgust with themselves leads them to think that God has stopped loving them because of this sin.
 This self-loathing can then lead to increased porn usage, as they try to replace the intimacy and love of God and others with fabricated lust.

 But God will never forsake you.